nikhils98/nikhils98.github.io/src/pages/posts/self-host-prefect-with-ecs-work-pool.md

 ## Dynamically provision infrastructure

 If we had a very simple flow similar to the one we've written then perhaps the above way of deploying would be sufficient and could be set up in a small EC2 instance.
 The scenario we're assuming, however, is that of a flow that's very resource intensive but runs infrequently.
-So we want to dynamically provision the infrastructre in order to save costs.
+So we want to dynamically provision the infrastructure in order to save costs.

-This is achieved by [work pools](https://docs.prefect.io/latest/tutorial/work-pools/) and [workers](https://docs.prefect.io/latest/tutorial/workers/).
+This is achieved by [Work pools](https://docs.prefect.io/latest/tutorial/work-pools/) and [Workers](https://docs.prefect.io/latest/tutorial/workers/).
 In this design, a worker process polls the server for scheduled runs of a deployment and starts a Fargate container for executing the flow accordingly.
 The container is automatically deprovisioned on completion of the execution.

 If we were using Prefect cloud, we could've just defined a work pool and let them manage the workers.
 But in cases where data privacy and security is of utmost importance, it may be useful to manage the workers ourselves.
 Note even in that case we can continue to use Prefect cloud which will  essentially behave as the server only and comes with the benefit of built-in authentication which unfortunately is not available in the community version of the server.
 Since we're self hosting the server too and there's no authentication module, we'll block all public access - allowing incoming SSH/RDP to select IPs whenever it's required to connect to the server.